What does the Bible say about daily prayer?

 34. John 16:23-24 “In that day you will no longer ask me anything.
 Very truly I tell you, my Father will give you whatever you ask in my name.
 24 Until now you have not asked for anything in my name.
 Ask and you will receive, and your joy will be complete.”

-Giving thanks to the Lord
+Giving thanks to the Lord in prayer

 We are commanded to give thanks in all circumstances.
 God in His merciful Providence allows everything that happens.
 It is for our good and His glory.
 God’s mercies endure forever and He is worthy of all our praises.
 Let us give thanks to Him for everything.